Psalm 5

 Notes

-Verse 9 contains one of the most memorable images in the Psalter: קֶבֶר פָּתוּחַ גְּרוֹנָם ("their throat is an open grave").
+Verse 9 contains a striking image: קֶבֶר פָּתוּחַ גְּרוֹנָם ("their throat is an open grave").
 The word גָּרוֹן means "throat" as both a speech organ and the gullet that swallows.
-An open grave is a place of death and corruption, emitting the stench of decay.
-The enemies' speech does not bring life but death; what comes out of their mouths is the foul air of the tomb.
-Paul quotes this verse in Romans 3:13 as part of his devastating indictment of universal human sinfulness, stringing it together with other psalm citations to demonstrate that "there is no one righteous, not even one" (Romans 3:10).
+An open grave emits the stench of decay; what proceeds from their mouths is the air of the tomb.
+Paul cites this verse in Romans 3:13, weaving it together with other psalm citations in his indictment of universal human sinfulness — demonstrating that "there is no one righteous, not even one" (Romans 3:10).

 The phrase לְשׁוֹנָם יַחֲלִיקוּן ("they make smooth their tongue") refers to flattery or slippery speech.
 The root חָלַק means "to be smooth, slippery," and it is used throughout Proverbs for the seductive words of the adulteress and the flatterer (Proverbs 2:16, Proverbs 5:3, Proverbs 7:5).
 The enemies' words sound pleasant and trustworthy but are designed to ensnare.

-Verse 10 is an imprecatory prayer, asking God to act as judge. הַאֲשִׁימֵם ("hold them guilty, declare them guilty") uses a judicial term -- David is asking God to render a verdict.
+Verse 10 is an imprecatory prayer. הַאֲשִׁימֵם ("hold them guilty") is a judicial term — David appeals to God as judge to render a verdict against them.
 The prayer that they "fall by their own counsels" (מִמֹּעֲצוֹתֵיהֶם) reflects the biblical principle that the wicked are ultimately destroyed by their own schemes (compare Psalm 7:15-16, Proverbs 26:27).

 Prayer for the Righteous (vv.
 11-12)